 However, in the long run, this may lead to a significant hidden cost for the operation.
 First of all, suppliers must have factored that into their prices, meaning a company like this will not be able to purchase materials or services at the lowest price.

 Secondly, delaying payment to employees or statutory CPF contributions is illegal, and punishable by law.
-Delaying payment to the banks on business loan would also affect the company’s credit standing and future access to business loan in Singapore.
+Delaying payment to the banks on business loan repayments would also affect the company’s credit standing and future access to financing.

 And in the future, if the company is ever in a difficult situation, it would be difficult to seek help.
 These types of behaviors will only cost the company a fortune, without any benefit at all.